demjanp/arch14cz_backend/README.md

 All field groups except `Relative Dating` and `Source` have a drop-down list, with the possibility to look up if an entry is already present in the database and use the `Fill` button to fill it in.

 ### Ordering Relative Datings <a name="ordering"></a>
-For the frontend database to function properly, all relative datings have to be ordered.
+For the frontend database to function properly, relative datings have to be ordered.
 This is done by creating `before` type relations between the relative dating entries, which indicate that one relative dating is earlier (before) another.
 Based on these relations, the Arch14CZ application can then calculate ordering of the dates which can be used to specify a relative dating range when querying the database.

 1. Open the backend database using the command `Backend` -> `Open`.
 2. Open the `Relative Dating` Class by double-clicking its name in the left navigator pane.
 3. Click the `Graph` tab on the query window.